anibaka9/next-daisyui-todo/README.md

 ## Installation

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `bun install`.
-3. Run the project with `npm run dev`.
+3. Run the project with `bun run dev`.

 ## Usage